CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 Thats response will be inference result.

 **Take Note**
-If you intend to customize your own workflow by leveraging this demo, please ignore "Read_Claims-forms.xaml" and create your own forms extraction workflow.
-"Konduit_model_server.xaml" can be leverage but please keep in mind that you have to modify the POST request input variable.
+If you intend to customize the workflow by leveraging this demo, do replace "ReadClaimForms.xaml" with your respective claim forms extraction workflow.
+You can continue to use "GetInferenceResults.xaml" but do remember to modify the POST request input variable.

 ## Model Serving :
-Konduit is a serving system and framework focused on deploying machine learning pipelines to production.
+Konduit-Serving is a serving system and framework focused on deploying machine learning pipelines to production.
-The strength of konduit model serving system is it able to serve any python machine learning framework and DL4J framework.
+The strength of konduit model serving system is it able to serve wide varieties of python machine learning framework and DL4J framework.
-These framework are included tensorflow, keras, scikit-learn, Pytorch, DL4J and etc.
+These framework are included Tensorflow, Keras, DL4J and etc.
 If you wish to know more about Konduit model serving, please refer to the below github page:
 **https://github.com/KonduitAI/konduit-serving**
-&nbsp;
-&nbsp;

 ### To customize your own script(python):
 &nbsp;
-**-----** **assumming you have machine learning knowledge to train a model.**  **-----** &nbsp;
 &nbsp;
-Similar to how you perform inference(prediction), you written a python script that serve your model.
+Similar to how you perform inference(prediction), you can write a python script to serve your model.
 &nbsp;
 &nbsp;
 &nbsp;
-*********** **example (in Python Tensorflow):** ***********
+### Example in Python with Tensorflow Model
 ![Python Script Example](img/pythonscriptexample.png "Python Script Example")
 &nbsp;
 You will notice that in the picture above consist of red boxes and green boxes.
 These 2 boxes contain variable that is needed by konduit model serving system in